Here are 40 quotes from Rich Dad Poor Dad with some unique depths about wealth building, money management, and attitudes towards money.

 If you ever went on Google to search for terms like “best personal finance books” or “best book on money”, then, most likely you’ve seen the book Rich Dad, Poor Dad by Robert T. Kiyoshi appear at the very top.

 Robert T. Kiyosaki is an American businessman, investor, bestselling author, and motivational speaker.
+There is no question that he has perfected his book advertisement because you see it everywhere you go when you search for trading books.
 He’s also the founder of the Rich Dad Company and has an estimated net worth of about $80 million.

 But before becoming such a wild success, Robert T. Kiyosaki had pretty humble beginnings.
 As he recounts in his personal finance classic, Rich Dad, Poor Dad, he grew up with two father figures.